High school (grades 9-12) · Brooklyn, NY

 What is the racial and ethnic makeup of Urban Assembly School for Collaborative Healthcare (the)?

-The largest demographic group at Urban Assembly School for Collaborative Healthcare (the) is Hispanic or Latino at 61.8%.
-The school serves a diverse student body in BROOKLYN, NY.
+The largest demographic group at Urban Assembly School for Collaborative Healthcare (the) is Hispanic or Latino at 61.8% of enrollment, in Brooklyn, NY.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 55.7/100.

 What is the Resource Investment Index for Urban Assembly School for Collaborative Healthcare (the)?

-Urban Assembly School for Collaborative Healthcare (the) has a Resource Investment Index of 25/100 (F) based on 4 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Urban Assembly School for Collaborative Healthcare (the) has a Resource Investment Index of 23/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page